Eyewitness Identification Reform

 Persons convicted of and sentenced for murder or a class A, B, or C felony may apply at any time for post-conviction DNA testing with the court that determined the sentence.
 Effective 2001.

-Indiana's statute does NOT meet the best practices standards outlined by the NIST Technical Working Group on Biological Evidence Preservation.
+Indiana’s statute meets the best practices standards outlined by the NIST Technical Working Group on Biological Evidence Preservation.

 In 2019, Indiana enacted a law that provides $50,000 per year of wrongful incarceration to eligible exonerees.
 Additionally, exonerees are able to access any services offered by the Department of Correction, Community Corrections, or the courts, including: mental health services, substance abuse services, transition programs, and other rehabilitative and reintegrative resources.
-Effective: November 2019.
+Effective: November 2019; Amended most recently: 2022.